 Although bluejacking and blue bugging are dangerous enough to cause substantial damage to a Bluetooth-enabled device, modern Bluetooth threats such as BlueBorne are far more damage-inducing than both hacking tactics combined.

-First brought to the notice of the public around the end of 2017, the BlueBorne vulnerability was thought to be resolved in the multiple devices it had affected.
-On the contrary, however, newly surfaced research points towards a rather bleak reality in which several devices affected by the vulnerability failed to receive sufficient security fixes.
+First brought to the public’s attention around the end of 2017, the BlueBorne vulnerability was thought to be resolved in the multiple devices it affected.
+On the contrary, however, newly surfaced research points towards a rather bleak reality: several devices affected by the vulnerability failed to receive sufficient security fixes.

 Instead of operating as a conventional Bluetooth vulnerability, the BlueBorne threat targeted different parts of a Bluetooth-enabled device and would pretend to be a device that wished to connect to another device.
-Still, then that connection would be exploited by BlueBorne and require the user to perform a specific action.
+Still, BlueBorne would exploit that connection and require the user to perform a specific action.

 In retrospect, the BlueBorne threat brought into notice the growing sophistication levels of the Bluetooth hacks facing individuals and enterprises today, along with bringing into light that regardless of the lessons learned from the BlueBorne vulnerability, there are still several unsuspecting devices that remain vulnerable to similar threat vectors.

-Although the aforementioned threats are severe enough to scare the least-invested person in cybersecurity, the question remains, “Why should anyone care?”
+Although the discussed threats are severe enough to scare even the least invested person in cybersecurity, the question remains, “Why should anyone care?”

 Well, the answer is simple.
 Bluetooth hacks matter because we are all impacted by them in one way or another.
 Because there are over 8.2 billion Bluetooth-enabled devices globally, the scope of damage that can be caused becomes quite evident.